survivejs/webpack-book/manuscript/developing_with_webpack/01_getting_started.md

 - package.json
 - webpack.config.js

 The idea is that we'll transform that *app/* to as a bundle below *build/*.
-To make this possible, we should set up the assets needed and *webpack.config.js* of course.
+To make this possible, we should set up the assets needed and *webpack.config.js*.

 ## Setting Up Assets